Skip to main content

 A National Provider Identifier (NPI) number is a unique 10-digit identification number issued to health care providers in the United States by the Centers for Medicare and Medicaid Services (CMS).
 Healthcare providers acquire their unique 10-digit NPIs to identify themselves in a standard way throughout the industry.
 See the NPI Registry Public Search for more information.

 ProviderOne is an online payment system for healthcare providers serving individuals enrolled in the Apple Health Program, the brand name for all Washington State medical assistance programs, including Medicaid.
 The ProviderOne ID is a unique identifier of the billing healthcare provider.
-See the Health Care Authority (HCA) for more information.
+See the Health Care Authority (HCA) website for more information.

 Facility Identification Numbers